Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

 as a weight matrix to be learnt in CNN.
-The second term in Eq. ( \ref{FE4}) become
+The second term in Eq.~( \ref{FE4}) becomes

-We explain this $a_{j, n+1}$ to be the $j$-th neuron input at layer $n+1$.
-Similar, from Fig. (\ref{fig-neuralnet}), we have
+We explain $a_{j, n+1}$ to be the $j$-th neuron input at layer $n+1$.
+Similarly, from Fig.~(\ref{fig-neuralnet}), we have

-$ a_{j-1, n+1}= \sum_{i=-1}^{i=+1} W_{j-1+i}u_{j-1+i},$ and so on $\dots$ .
+$ a_{j-1, n+1}= \sum_{i=-1}^{i=+1} W_{j-1+i}u_{j-1+i},$ and so on.

-Apparently, the elliptic operator plays a convolutional operation performance, in this example, the 1D convolutional kernel size is 3.
-Also, after convolutional operation is implemented, $t$ slice increase a small amount of quality, say $0.8 k$.
+Apparently, the elliptic operator plays a convolutional operation role.
+In this example, the 1D convolutional kernel size is 3.
+Also, after the convolutional operation is implemented, $t$ slice is increased by a small amount of quality, say $0.8k$.